FlatFilers/flatfile-plugins/plugins/autocast/README.md

 Use the `fieldFilters` parameter to select specific fields to monitor.
-Without any specified `fieldFilters`, the plugin will automatically monitor castable-field (number, boolean & Date).
+Without any specified `fieldFilters`, the plugin will automatically monitor all castable-field (string, number, boolean & Date).

 #### `options.chunkSize` default="10_000" *number*